drduh/macOS-Security-and-Privacy-Guide/README.md

 [etsy/MIDAS](https://github.com/etsy/MIDAS) is a framework for developing a Mac Intrusion Detection Analysis System.
 Credits given to the security team at Facebook and Etsy in developing this framework.
 This framework consists of utilities which help detect any modifications that have been made to common OS X persistance mechanisms.

 [facebook/osquery](https://github.com/facebook/osquery) can be used to retrieve low level system information.
 Users can write SQL queries to retrieve system information.
-More information can be found at <https://osquery.io/>
+More information can be found at <https://osquery.io/>.

+[google/grr](https://github.com/google/grr) is an incident response framework focused on remote live forensics.

-[jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) can be used to analyze artifacts on a running system:
+[jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) can be used to analyze artifacts on a running system, such as:

  - Quarantined files
  - Browser information